 Applying to partner with CHEAD

-Academic laboratories and investigators seeking to partner with CHEAD will be able to download the application here when available.
+Academic laboratories and investigators seeking to partner with CHEAD will be able to download the application here.

 Proposed projects will be reviewed and, if accepted for partnership, prioritized by a scientific advisory committee of CARB-X board members and CHEAD leadership.